Lester L. Bond: Chicago alderman (1863-1866)

 In 1862 and 1864, Bond was elected a Chicago alderman representing the 11th Ward on the Chicago Common Council (city council).
 His first term was for a single year, while his second was for two years.
 He declined to seek a third term, citing a desire to focus on his business.

 Illinois House of Representatives (1867–71)

 In 1867, he became a member of the Illinois House of Representatives.
 He was re-elected in 1869, and served until 1871.
 Dujring his first term, he was a member of the Committee on Internal Improvements, where he involved himself in the adoption of an act pertaining to improvements along the Illinois River.
 During his second term, he served on the Judiciary, which was considered the most important committee in the body.

 Chicago Board of Education

 Bond also served on the Chicago Board of Education.

 Chicago City Council (1871–73)

-Bond rejoined the Chicago Common Council in 1871, being elected the 1871 election to represent the 10th ward despite his wishes not to have been a candidate.
+Bond rejoined the Chicago Common Council in 1871, being elected in the 1871 election to represent the 10th ward despite his wishes not to have been a candidate.
 He served through 1873.

 In 1872, he served as an Illinois presidential elector representing the state's 2nd congressional district.